purescript-contrib/pulp/README.md

   PureScript's `psc-docs` command.
 * `pulp psci` launches a PureScript REPL using `psci` with the project's modules and dependencies installed.
+* `pulp server` uses Webpack to launch a web server on your project directory, with the compiled project mounted as `/app.js`.
+Simply add an `index.html` file and enjoy Webpack style automatic rebuilding.

 ## Watch and restart